Trading Places, a 1983 comedy film directed by John Landis, stars Dan Aykroyd, Eddie Murphy and Jamie Lee Curtis.

 - The Dukes receive an advance copy of a crop report predicting rising prices for frozen orange juice; they commit to buying large quantities of frozen OJ before the report becomes public.
 Other traders notice their big push and follow their lead, which causes the price of frozen OJ to rise.
 The buyers are comfortable with the higher price as they believe per the Dukes' moves that the crop reports will raise the price further.

-- Winthorpe and Valentine — who saw the real crop report and gave the Dukes a fake — know the price of frozen OJ will go down when the crop report hits.
+- Winthorpe and Valentine — who saw the real crop report and arranged for the Dukes to get a fake one — know the price of frozen OJ will go down when the crop report hits.
 When the price rises high enough, they begin short-selling at the inflated price, essentially betting that the price will go down, as they will later need to buy the frozen OJ that they short-sold.

 - When the crop report becomes public, the price plummets.
-Winthorpe and Valentine complete their short-sell commitment, buying when the price reaches rock-bottom, locking in huge profits for both men.
+Winthorpe and Valentine complete their short-sell commitment, buying when the price reaches rock-bottom, locking in huge profits for both mennote .

 - The Dukes, having committed to buy a lot of frozen OJ at what turned out to be the highest prices of the day, desperately try to unload before their huge loss gets any worse, but their trader faints before getting very far.
 To make it worse, they bought the frozen OJ on margin, meaning they bought more frozen OJ than they could afford on the condition that they're forced to sell ("margin call") if their real money can't cover the current losses.
 The margin call occurs, the New York Mercantile Exchange officials demand payment from the Dukes, and since they don't have enough capital, they end up bankrupted.